raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 but does not change the fact that sending a Keepalive TLV remains a valid way of initiating a DSO Session.

+### Session Termination {#sessiontermination}

+A "DSO Session" is terminated when the underlying connection is closed.
+Sessions are closed gracefully as a result of the server closing a session because it is overloaded, the client closing the session because it is done, or the client closing the session because it is inactive.
+Sessions are "forcibly aborted" when either the client or server closes the connection because of a protocol error.

+- Where this specification says, "close gracefully," that means sending a TLS close_notify (if TLS is in use) followed by a TCP FIN, or the equivalents for other protocols.
+Where this specification requires a connection to be closed gracefully, the requirement to initiate that graceful close is placed on the client, to place the burden of TCP's TIME-WAIT state on the client rather than the server.

+- Where this specification says, "forcibly abort," that means sending a TCP RST, or the equivalent for other protocols.
+In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.

+#### Handling Protocol Errors

+In protocol implementation there are generally two kinds of errors that software writers have to deal with.
+The first is situations that arise due to factors in the environment, such as temporary loss of connectivity.
+While undesirable, these situations do not indicate a flaw in the software, and they are situations that software should generally be able to recover from.

+The second is situations that should never happen when communicating with a correctly-implemented peer.
+If they do happen, they indicate a serious flaw in the protocol implementation, beyond what it is reasonable to expect software to recover from.
+This document describes this latter form of error condition as a "fatal error" and specifies that an implementation encountering a fatal error condition "MUST forcibly abort the connection immediately".

+### Service Instances {#serviceinstances}

+We use the term service instance to refer to software running on a host which can receive connections on some set of IP address and port tuples.
+What makes the software an instance is that regardless of which of these tuples the client uses to connect to it, the client is connected to the same software, running on the same node (but see {{anycast}}), and will receive the same answers and the same keying information.

+Service instances are identified from the perspective of the client.
+If the client is configured with IP addresses and port number tuples, it has no way to tell if the service offered at one tuple is the same server that is listening on a different tuple.
+So in this case, the client treats each such tuple as if it references a separate service instance.

+In the case where a server is specified using a hostname and the port number is implicit, for example port 53 for DNS-over-TCP or port 853 for DNS-over-TLS, the [hostname, port] tuple uniquely identifies the service instance (hostname comparisons are case-insensitive
+{{RFC1034}}.

+In cases where a server is specified or configured using a hostname and TCP port number, such as in the content of a DNS SRV record {{?RFC2782}}, two different configurations (or DNS SRV records) are considered to be referring to the same service instance if they contain the same hostname (subject to the usual case insensitive DNS name matching rules {{!RFC1034}} {{!RFC1035}}) and TCP port number.

+It is possible that two hostnames might point to some common IP addresses; this is a configuration error which the client is not obliged to detect.
+The effect of this could be that after being told to disconnect, the client might reconnect to the same server because it is represented as a different service instance.

+Implementations SHOULD NOT resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determined to be the "same service instance".

+### Anycast Considerations

+When an anycast service is configured on a particular IP address and port, it must be the case that although there is more than one physical server responding on that IP address, each such server can be treated as equivalent.
+What we mean by "equivalent" here is that both servers can provide the same service and, where appropriate, the same authentication information, such as PKI certificates, when establishing connections.

+In principle, anycast servers could maintain sufficient state that they can both handle packets in the same TCP connection.
+In order for this to work with DSO, they would need to also share DSO state.
+It is unlikely that this can be done successfully, however, so we recommend that each anycast server instance maintain its own session state.

+If a change in network topology causes packets in a particular TCP connection to be sent to an anycast server instance that does not know about the connection, the new server will automatically terminate the connection with a TCP reset, since it will have no record of the connection, and then the client can reconnect or stop using the connection, as appropriate.

+If after the connection is re-established, the client's assumption that it is connected to the same service is violated in some way, that would be considered to be incorrect behavior in this context.
+It is however out of the possible scope for this specification to make specific recommendations in this regard;
+that would be up to follow-on documents that describe specific uses of DNS stateful operations.

 ### Connection Sharing {#sharing}

 As previously specified for DNS over TCP {{!RFC7766}}: